maur1/azure-devops/README.md

 ![Screenshot5](photos/logtailFlaskApp.png)

-After a build the deployd application should be up and running, the web app can be viewed in the azure portal.
+After a build the deployed application should be up and running, the web app can be viewed in the azure portal.
 Test that the web app works by requesting a new prediction as seen below

 ![Screenshot5](photos/appWprediction.png)

-Github actions can also be enabled for the project - this will enable automated testing on your local branch - a successfull run will look like this:
+Github actions can also be enabled for the project - this will enable automated testing on your local branch - a successful run will look like this:
 ![Screenshot8](photos/screenshotSuccessfulGitActionRun.png)

 ## Load testing with locust